On the Gold Coast, the prevalence on skin cancer is on the rise and currently accounts for 80% of all newly diagnosed cancers.

 - Extra care should be taken between 10am and 3pm when UV levels reach their peak.

-For all matters concerning skin cancer treatments contact our Gold Coast clinics today.
+For all matters concerning skin cancer treatments contact our Gold Coast clinic today.